tyhho/OT-2_Protocols/README.md

 <br><br>

 ### df_variable_sample
 Example in setting up multiple PCR reactions during cloning.
-Volumes of primers and templates are fixed at 5 uL and 1 uL, respectively, but the identity of primers and templates vary from one destination PCR tube to another:
+Volumes of primers and templates are fixed at 5 µL and 1 µL, respectively, but the identity of primers and templates vary from one destination PCR tube to another:
 <br>
 <img src="./img/PCR_setup.png" alt="PCR setup" width="900">
 <br><br>